Securosis/PragmaticNetSecCloud/PragmaticNetSecCloud.md

 	PRO: Like virtual appliances, host security agents can offer features missing from your provider.
 With a good management system, they can be extremely flexible and will usually include capabilities beyond network security.
 They're a great option for monitoring network traffic.
 	CON: You need to make sure they are installed and run in all your instances and they're not free.
 They also won't work well if you don't get one that's designed for the cloud.

-A note on monitoring: None of the major providers offer packet level network monitoring and many don't offer any network monitoring at all.
+> A note on monitoring: None of the major providers offer packet level network monitoring and many don't offer any network monitoring at all.
 If you need that, consider using host agents or virtual appliances.

 [1]:	http://www.youtube.com/watch?v=Zd5hsL-JNY4
 [2]:	https://en.wikipedia.org/wiki/Virtual_LAN
--------------------NEW RM MATERIAL BELOW HERE------------------

 To review, your network security controls, no matter what the provider calls them, nearly always fall into 5 buckets: